CBorowski-dev/docs-operaton-org/content/update/minor/711-to-712/jboss.md

 * `org/camunda/commons/camunda-commons-typed-values`
 * `org/camunda/commons/camunda-commons-utils`

-# 2. Update Optional Camunda 7 Modules
+# 2. Update Optional OperatonModules

-In addition to the core modules, there may be optional artifacts in `$APP_SERVER_HOME/modules/` for LDAP integration, Camunda Connect, Camunda Spin, and Groovy scripting.
+In addition to the core modules, there may be optional artifacts in `$APP_SERVER_HOME/modules/` for LDAP integration, Operaton Connect, Operaton Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply:

 ## LDAP Integration